MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-gmsa-account.md

 ### Configure a domain account in Active Directory

 Create a domain account in your Active Directory instance.
 The domain account is a typical Active Directory account.
-(It can be a non-admin account.)
+(It can be a nonadmin account.)
 You'll use this account to add the System Center Operations Manager management servers to your existing domain.

 :::image type="Active directory users" source="media/create-gmsa-account/active-directory-users.png" alt-text="Screenshot of Active Directory users.":::